 The Board exercises discretionary control over the investment of these assets through external investment fund managers.
-Income earned on the endowment resources, as well as any investment gains or losses, is reported in the Statement of Operations.
+Income earned on the endowment resources, as well as any investment gains or losses, is reported in the Statement of Operations and Changes in Fund Balances.
 Any income earned is either retained in the endowment fund or granted in the year.